ProjectIgnis/CardScripts/MODERNIZING.md

 ## Make effect comments more descriptive

 Comments as "sp.summon" or "draw" are not very useful to describe what an effect is supposed to do.
-Detailed version of what the effect is supposed to do are preferred , using at most 1 line.
-First word and gameplay terms that are capitalized in the rulebook should be also capitalized here
+Detailed versions of what the effect is supposed to do are preferred, using at most 1 line.
+The first word and gameplay terms that are capitalized in the rulebook should be capitalized.
+Example:

 ```lua
 --Special Summon 1 "tellarknight" monster from the Deck
 ```

 ## Use the `SET_` constants instead of hardcoded values for archetypes